 Recipe

-The Brauomat offers simple management of mash plans.
+The Brautomat offers easy management of mash plans.
 In addition to importing and exporting, you can switch between saved mash plans.
 Time control is also possible.
-This chapter concludes the description of the basic functions.
+This chapter completes the description of the basic functions.

 Mash plan

-The name of the mash plan can be defined in the settings.
+The name of the mash plan can be specified in the settings.
 The file name is derived from the mash plan name.
-The parameters total boiling time and post-isomerisation time are only displayed for information and cannot be edited.
-These parameters are read in during recipe import.
-If a mash plan is created manually, the boiling time and post-isomerisation time values are irrelevant as the Brauomat does not calculate bittering units.
+The Total cooking time and Post-isomerization time parameters are displayed for information only and cannot be edited.
+These parameters are read in during the recipe import.
+If a mashing plan is created manually, the cooking time and post-isomerization values are irrelevant because the Brautomat does not calculate bitter units.

 Time control

-The DateTimerPicker element can be used to select a date and time very easily.
+With the DateTimerPicker element you can easily select a date and time.
 The recipe name is temporarily replaced by the specified start time.

 An activated time control is saved in the configuration.
-When the Brautomat is restarted, the set date and time are read in.
+When the brewing machine is restarted, the set date and time are read in.
 If this brewing start is in the future, the time control is activated.
 If the brewing start is in the past, the time control is deactivated.

 Manage mash plans